ENGIE is creating a greener future by unifying its data.

-Becoming a more customer-focused organization requires change.
-For ENGIE, that meant reorganizing its sales structure and introducing new ways of working to improve collaboration and efficiency across teams.
+Becoming a more customer-focused organisation requires change.
+For ENGIE, that meant reorganising its sales structure and introducing new ways of working to improve collaboration and efficiency across teams.

 With the help of collaboration tools integrated into its CRM, ENGIE has been able to improve coordination between its account teams, promote information sharing, and increase productivity.
 This helps to ensure that clients’ needs are addressed with “one voice.”

 ENGIE has also standardised its account management processes across its sales teams and business units using the platform’s account planning tools.
 Sales team members now have access to valuable insights to close new deals, build stronger relationships with customers, and grow existing accounts.